Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Preliminaries on crossed modules, CW-complexes and 2-lattices

-{Crossed modules of groups (and of groupoids) can be used for formalising 2-dimensional (2D) notions of holonomy (surface holonomy), in the same way that groups appear in the formulation of the holonomy of a bundle.}
+Crossed modules of groups are discussed in \cite{baez_lauda,brown_hha,martins_crossed}.
+Crossed modules of groupoids, discussed extensively in this paper, appear in \cite[\S 6.2]{brown_higgins_sivera} and \cite{brown_hha,martins_porter,BrownIcen}. {Crossed modules of groups and groupoids can be used for formalising 2-dimensional (2D) notions of holonomy (surface holonomy), in the same way that groups appear in the formulation of the holonomy of a connection in a principal bundle.}